cksajil/DSAIRP25/notes/session_36.md

 - A YouTuber reviewing watch-time and traffic analytics.
 - A school analyzing which subjects students struggle in.

-Power BI is used by:
+Tableau is used by:
 - Data analysts
 - Business analysts
 - Managers
 - Start-ups and large enterprises
 - Anyone who works with data in Excel

-Why Power BI is popular:
+Why Tableau is popular:
 - It’s free trail to use for personal reporting (Tableau Desktop)
 - Easy to learn for non-coding people
 - Used widely in industry (Finance, Marketing, Retail, HR, IT)

-**“Why are we learning this?”**
+**Why are we learning this?**
 - Every company today collects huge amounts of data — but raw data alone is not useful.
 - Tools like Tableau helps convert raw data into dashboards, insights, and clear decisions.
 - BI tools like Tableau are used in IT, healthcare, finance, retail, startups, government — everywhere.